-Based on my experience, that amount seems quite high, especially since many cruise expenses are pre-paid.
+Based on my experience, that amount seems quite high, especially since many cruise expenses are prepaid.
 However, your cruise cash needs are unique to you and the experience you have planned.
 In this post, I will help you determine how much cash YOU need to bring on YOUR cruise.
 First-time cruisers fear not.
 I’ve got you!

 This post may contain affiliate links.
 As an affiliate, I may earn a small commission if you click, purchase, or apply for an offer.
 This is at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.

 Pre-Cruise Expenses

 First, let’s discuss some of the expenses that you have probably already accounted for in your budget.
-The biggest expense is likely your cruise fare which will include your port fees and taxes.
-Your cruise fare may have also included gratuities, and onboard “extras” such as wifi, a drinks package, or specialty restaurants often referred to as “perks” if they are included in your booking.
+The biggest expense is likely your cruise fare, which will include your port fees and taxes.
+Your cruise fare may also have included gratuities and onboard “extras” such as Wi-Fi, a drinks package, or specialty restaurants, often referred to as “perks” if they are included in your booking.
 If not, you can purchase them after your booking.

-Your travel professional can help you with these or you can order them in your pre-cruise planner on the cruise line website.
-If you plan to purchase extras such as an alcohol package, WIFI, specialty dining, etc. these are typically purchased with a credit card prior to your sailing.
-You will likely receive a discount for purchasing in advance of your cruise so watch for those deals!
+Your travel professional can help you with these, or you can order them in your pre-cruise planner on the cruise line website.
+If you plan to purchase extras such as an alcohol package, WIFI, specialty dining, etc., these are typically purchased with a credit card prior to your sailing.
+You will likely receive a discount for purchasing in advance of your cruise, so watch for those deals!

 Related Post: The Extras of Cruising